 Potters Gorge Camp Fires

-A small portion of Wellington Dam is open to water skiing, and the ramp is not far from the day use area.
+A small portion of Wellington Dam is open to water skiing (when the water levels are high enough), and the ramp is not far from the day use area.
 You might hear boats out on the dam, but it was far enough away that we couldn’t hear them too much.

 Wellington Dam; Potters Gorge Fishing